-Syrian government forces poised to slice eastern Ghouta in two: commander
+Syrian government forces poised to slice eastern Ghouta in two - commander

 Moscow and Damascus say the Ghouta campaign is necessary to halt deadly rebel shelling of the capital.

-Rescue workers and opposition activists in eastern Ghouta meanwhile have accused the government of using chlorine gas during the campaign.
+Rescue workers and opposition activists in eastern Ghouta have accused the government of using chlorine gas during the campaign.

 The government firmly denies this.
-Damascus and Moscow have accused rebels of planning to orchestrate poison gas attacks in order to accuse Damascus of using banned weapons.
+Damascus and Moscow have accused rebels of planning to orchestrate poison gas attacks in order to draw blame onto the Syrian government.

-A Syria-focused medical aid group said there reports from doctors of a chlorine attack on Wednesday evening.
+A Syria-focused medical aid group said there were reports from doctors of a chlorine attack on Wednesday evening.
 Local rescue workers said gas had affected 50 people.

 Social media activists shared videos and photos, which Reuters could not verify, of people with signs of breathing difficulties.

-The opposition-run rescue service also said two of its rescuers were killed when their ambulance was hit last night adding its teams were hampered from reaching many victims under rubble with extensive destruction in many areas.
+The opposition-run rescue service said two of its rescuers were killed when their ambulance was hit last night, adding its teams were hampered from reaching many victims under rubble.

 The narrow point linking rebel territory in north and south parts of eastern Ghouta is all within the range of government fire and impossible for insurgents to cross, meaning the enclave has in military terms been bisected, the commander said.

-A rebel fighter with Jaish al-Islam, one of the main factions in eastern Ghouta, said intense fighting was underway.
+A rebel fighter with Jaish al-Islam, one of the main factions in eastern Ghouta, said intense fighting was under way.

 “Nothing is secure and battles are raging and it’s difficult to predict what will happen,” the fighter, who gave his name as Abu Ahmad al-Doumani, said in a text message to Reuters.

-The United Nations had hoped to deliver aid to eastern Ghouta on Thursday after a convoy on Monday was unable to fully offload, but it was postponed.

-“We continue to call on all parties to immediately allow safe and unimpeded access for further convoys to deliver critical supplies,” said the U.N.
-Office for the Coordination of Humanitarian Assistance (OCHA).

-Reporting by Laila Bassam, Tom Perry, Lisa Barrington in Beirut, Suleiman al-Khalidi in Amman and Stephanie Nebehay in Geneva, Editing by Paul Tait, John Stonestreet, William Maclean
+Reporting by Laila Bassam, Tom Perry, and Lisa Barrington in Beirut, Suleiman al-Khalidi in Amman and Stephanie Nebehay in Geneva; Editing by William Maclean and Andrew Roche